Process Technologies for Helium Recovery from Natural Gas: A Review

 In cryogenic technologies, separation is achieved at temperatures below -65 ºC.
 Cryogenic separations can accomplish up to 90% helium recovery.
 Cryogenic processes are divided into two groups: multi-flash cycles and high-pressure distillation column processes.
 (Victory, Miles & Oelfke, 2009)

-PSA methods are based on the adsorption of gases on solid surfaces and operates at near-ambient temperatures (Rufford et al, 2014).
+PSA methods are based on the adsorption of gases on solid surfaces and operate at near-ambient temperatures (Rufford et al, 2014).
 These processes are mainly used in the pretreatment, nitrogen rejection, upgrading and purification steps of helium recovery from natural gas (to be discussed).

 Membrane technologies effectively separate gas mixtures by means of synthetic membranes made from various materials and are based on the theory of Fick’s Law.
 Membrane technologies have not yet advanced like cryogenics and PSA separation methods, although extensive research is currently undertaken due to the potential economic incentive membranes may have over cryogenic distillation and PSA processes.
 (Sunarso et al, 2016)

-1.2 Helium recovery by cryogenic fractionation
+1.2 Process of Helium Recovery from Natural Gas Review: Helium recovery by cryogenic fractionation

 Cryogenics are used in LNG production plants, where the helium is recovered from the NRU after liquefaction of the feed gas.
 Cryogenic process methods for producing LNG are extensively covered in other literature.
 Main design features for NRUs using cryogenics are therefore further discussed.